teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 Whenever you make a change to the data, whether inside or outside of TRBot, it will be reflected in TRBot immediately (outside a few exceptions: see below).
 This allows you to change your data without having to restart TRBot.
 Some uses for this include adding new commands, changing user data, and modifying messages.
 This is a big improvement from the 1.X versions, which didn't feature such robust data management!

 # Viewing data
-It's recommended to use a SQLite database viewer application such as [SQLiteBrowser](https://sqlitebrowser.org/).
+It's recommended to use a SQLite database viewer such as [SQLiteBrowser](https://sqlitebrowser.org/) or [SQLiteStudio](https://github.com/pawelsalawa/sqlitestudio).
 It's also possible to use the SQLite CLI to view and modify data, but that is out of scope for this tutorial.
 This tutorial will presume that you are using a database viewer, specifically SQLiteBrowser.

 ## Opening the database
 Open SQLiteBrowser and click File > Open Database, then load in your **TRBotData.db** file.
 You should see a view similar to this one: